 - Smallest crosstalk between adjacent channels due to individual input amplifiers

 - Direct comparison of acquired values with no need for interpolation

-The right hand graph shows a data acquisition with simultaneous sampling ADCs for each channel.
+The above graph shows a data acquisition with simultaneous sampling ADCs for each channel.
 This is for comparison with the below shown graph for multiplexed data acqusition.

 Multiplexed acquisiton cards have an input amplifer for all channels and one A/D converter and often only one amplifier section for all channels.
 Due to the restrictions of the multiplexer it is used for slow sampling rates like 10 kS/s to 1 MS/s.

 The design and production of such cards is much cheaper than simultaneous acquisition cards as there are far less expensive components on the card.
 In general these cards have a lot of disadvantages when it comes to a comparison with simultaneous sampling cards like the Spectrum digitizers.